thedejijoseph/pusher/README.md

 The list below as well as in-line code

-- [] Put watlist.json, queue.json and config.json into one file
+- [] Put watchlist.json, queue.json and config.json into one file
 - [] Provide instructions on creating client_secrets.json on Cloud Console
 - [] Add more descriptive logging, and command to read logs
+- [] Add periodical upload retry for scheduled files

 ### Progress